DNNCommunity/DNNDocs/content/tutorials/troubleshooting/ts-too-many-redirects/index.md

 Usually a typo, but sometimes a simple misconfiguration when moving the website.
 The possible causes are listed below:

 * Typo: Malformed or incorrect values in the `connectionStrings` section of the web.config.
-* Typo: Incorrect website URL in the web.config, `PortalAlias` database table, `DefaultPortalAlias` row in the `PortalSettings` database table, IIS website bidings, and the SSL bindings.
+* Typo: Incorrect website URL in the web.config, `PortalAlias` database table, `DefaultPortalAlias` row in the `PortalSettings` database table, IIS website bindings, and the SSL bindings.
 * Invalid web.config:  Invalid XML in the web.config.
 * Invalid web.config:  Unmerged updates in the web.config.
 * Invalid permissions in the website's folder.